yandex/mapsapi-codestyle/js.md

   * `CONSTANTS_LIKE_THIS`
   * `namespacesLikeThis`
   * `events-like-this`
-  * `private` or `protected` properties and methods should be prepended with a single `_` character
+  * `private` or `protected` properties and methods should be prefixed with a single `_` character
   * Shortened and abbreviated names should be avoided.
   * Common abbreviations, such as `JSON` and `XML` are written in `CamelCase`.
 For example: `Json`, `Xml`.

 ##Variable declaration
+Each variable should be declared:
-  * A variable should be declared in a `var` statement.
+  * in a `var` statement;
-  * A variable should be declared only once in the current scope.
+  * only once in the current scope;
-  * A variable should be declared on a new line.
+  * on a new line;
-  * A variable should be declared as close as possible to the place where it's first used.
+  * as close as possible to the place where it's first used.

+Each `var` statement should have only one variable declared in it.

 **Good:**
 ```javascript